knoepdan/CyberSecRappi/1_BasicsPassiveReconnaissance/LinuxBash.md

  `curl http://site ` -> execute http get request
-`nslookup compass-security.com`  -> get ip from domain name `dig compass-security.com`  -> alternative to nslookup (seems to provide a bit more info)
+`nslookup compass-security.com`  -> get ip from domain name `dig compass-security.com`  -> alternative to nslookup (seems to provide a bit more info) `netstat -antp`  -> check port and interface of services

 **Varia**
 - `code .`   -> will open current directory with VS Code (. is current dir)